zenustech/zeno/docs/BUILD_EXT.md

 cmake -B build -DCMAKE_BUILD_TYPE=Release -DZENO_WITH_ZenoFX:BOOL=ON -DZENOFX_ENABLE_OPENVDB:BOOL=ON -DZENOFX_ENABLE_LBVH:BOOL=ON -DZENO_WITH_zenvdb:BOOL=ON -DZENO_WITH_FastFLIP:BOOL=ON -DZENO_WITH_FEM:BOOL=ON -DZENO_WITH_Rigid:BOOL=ON -DZENO_WITH_cgmesh:BOOL=ON -DZENO_WITH_oldzenbase:BOOL=ON -DZENO_WITH_TreeSketch:BOOL=ON -DZENO_WITH_Skinning:BOOL=ON -DZENO_WITH_Euler:BOOL=ON -DZENO_WITH_Functional:BOOL=ON -DZENO_WITH_LSystem:BOOL=ON -DZENO_WITH_mesher:BOOL=ON -DZENO_WITH_Alembic:BOOL=ON -DZENO_WITH_FBX:BOOL=ON -DZENO_WITH_DemBones:BOOL=ON -DZENO_WITH_CalcGeometryUV:BOOL=ON -DZENO_WITH_MeshSubdiv:BOOL=ON
 ```

-> See also `misc/run.sh` (you can use this script instead for the full-featured build).
+> See also `misc/run.sh` (you can use this script instead for the full-featured build on Linux).

 ### Enabling CUDA extensions